ZL-Asica/SuzuBlog/README.md

 │   ├── components            # Reusable components
 │   ├── services              # Logic for content parsing, configuration, etc.
 │   └── types.d.ts            # Global type definitions
-├── tailwind.config.ts        # Tailwind CSS configuration
 ├── package.json              # Project dependencies and scripts
 └── pnpm-lock.yaml            # pnpm dependency lock file
 ```

 ## ❤️ About Suzu

 After years of frustration with the maintenance, security risks, and performance issues of other frameworks, I decided to create Suzu Blog using **Next.js**.
 It is simple, efficient, and highly customizable, designed for anyone looking to build a modern blog quickly.
+If you enjoy using it, please consider giving it a star! ⭐ I hope you find it as enjoyable as I do!

 ## 🔗 Community Support

 **Contribute**: Contributions are welcome!
 Please refer to the [Contribution Guide](./CONTRIBUTING.md).

+## 📜 License

+This project is licensed under the [AGPL-3.0 License][license-link].
+See the [LICENSE](./LICENSE) file for details.

 <!-- Badges / Links -->